 Engagement parties are usually (or traditionally) organized by the bride’s parents.
-However, there really is no hard and fast rule for it.
+However, there is no hard and fast rule for it.
 Anyone in your circle can host or organize your engagement.
 It can be your family, friends, aunt, or even yourself who can throw an engagement party for your friends and family.

 The takeaway here is to decide on the organizer.
 It is easier when someone is leading and coordinating things.

 2. Drill the vibe down

 Before moving any further, you have to figure out the vibe of the event.
-Do you want it more a lounge feel where people can mingle and walk around?
+Do you want it more of a lounge feel where people can mingle and walk around?
 Or are you looking for a more formal – sit-down vibe?
 This is all up to you and your partner; if someone else throws it for you, their input will also be considered course unless they fully give you control.

 Establishing the vibe will make it easier for other decisions to be made; budget, venue, date, time, dress code, menu, gifting, etc.

 3. Work out the budget (important when working on how to plan an engagement party!)

-There are almost no rules in what is needed or not needed for your engagement part.
+There are almost no rules about what is needed or not needed for your engagement part.
 You can do it in your backyard, a DIY brunch at a rented space, or even at a small space – of course, this all depends on how much is willing to be spent.